Animankhandelwal/Animankhandelwal/README.md

 - 👋 Hi, I'm @AnimanKhandelwal
-- 👀 I’m interested in AR/VR,3d modelling and software developement
+- 👀 I’m interested in Web dev and Machine learning
-- 🌱 I’m currently learning C and Blender
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end web development
-- 📫 How to reach me ...
+- 📫 How to reach me animan.khandelwal@gmail.com

 <!---
 Animankhandelwal/Animankhandelwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.